kailermai/tp/docs/DeveloperGuide.md

 1. Successful viewing of overall trend with Student records present

-   1. Prerequisites: At least 1 Student listed in the student list panel on the left.
+   a.
+Prerequisites: At least 1 Student listed in the student list panel on the left.

-   1. Test case: `trend` <br>
+   b.
+Test case: `trend` <br>
       Expected: Right-hand panel is updated to display the trend overview, showing calculated record statistics for all students.
 Status message shows the success message: Opened trend window.

-1. Viewing trend with no Student records present
+2. Viewing trend with no Student records present

-   1. Prerequisites: No students listed in the student list panel on the left.
+   a.
+Prerequisites: No students listed in the student list panel on the left.

-   1. Test case: `trend` <br>
+   b.
+Test case: `trend` <br>
       Expected: Right-hand panel is updated to display an empty panel.
 Status message shows the success message: Opened trend window.

 ### Sorting students